Helmuth Raithel: Germany

 After a short time convalescing as part of the SS Führungshauptamt (SS headquarters) reserve pool, Raithel was appointed to command the 11th Gebirgsjäger Regiment of the 6th SS Mountain Division Nord in December 1944.
 In early January 1945, the division was located around Pirmasens near the French-Reich border, reeling from their losses in what was the last major German offensive of World War II on the Western Front, Operation Nordwind.
 Committed to a series of desperate counterattacks against the United States Army XV Corps, on one occasion Raithel's regiment infiltrated the American positions, surrounding five US infantry companies and taking 450 prisoners of war.
 The fighting depleted the already understrength regiment, with one company numbering only eight men by 20 January.
 The commander of one of the US battalions they fought in January 1945 ruefully described Raithel's regiment as, "the best men we ever ran into, extremely aggressive, and impossible to capture.
 There was no driving them out, for they fought until they were killed".

 After a quiet period in February 1945 absorbing replacements, the division was withdrawn from the defensive line and ordered to recapture Trier from the US Army.
 This attack started on 7 March in freezing conditions but after limited success a fresh US offensive struck the division and forced them back north of Mainz.
 By 19 March, Raithel's regiment had been converted into a Kampfgruppe (battlegroup) consisting of two gebirgsjäger battalions, a mountain artillery battalion, a pioneer company and eight anti-tank guns.
 Two weeks later they were fighting their way out of encirclement near Limburg.
 On 1 April 1945, Kampfgruppe Raithel and the rest of what remained of the division drove east.
 Shortly afterwards, Raithel received a serious head wound and was captured.
 The remnants of the division disintegrated over the next few days and weeks and were captured by the Americans.

 Personal life

 Raithel recovered from his wounds and had a career in agriculture after the war, working in South Africa for many years.
-He returned to Bavaria when he retired and earned a doctorate of history from the University of Munich.
+He returned to Bavaria when he retired and earned a doctorate of history from the Ludwig-Maximilians-Universität München.
 He continued with mountaineering and regularly climbed in the Alps into his seventies.
 He maintained contact with his former comrades from the 6th SS Division Nord and attended many reunions.
 On 12 September 1990 at the age of 82, he was returning home from the Semmering Pass in eastern Austria when he was killed in a traffic accident.